-There are several short-term UK work (Tier 5) visas.
+There are several short-term UK work visas.
 These are:

-- Charity Worker visa – for volunteer workers, valid for up to 12 months and costing £244;
+- Charity Worker visa: For volunteer workers, valid for up to 12 months and costing £259

-- Creative and Sporting visa – for those working professionally in sports or the arts, valid for up to 12 months and costing £244;
+- Creative Worker visa: For those working professionally in the arts, valid for up to 12 months and costing £259

-- Government Authorized Exchange visa – for those doing work experience, training or research.
-The visa is valid for up to two years and costs £244;
+- Government Authorized Exchange visa: For those doing work experience, training, or research.
+The visa is valid for up to two years and costs £259

-- International Agreement visa – for government workers and diplomats carrying out work abroad.
-Valid for up to years and costing £244;
+- International Agreement visa: For government workers and diplomats carrying out work abroad.
+Valid for up to two years and costing £259

-- Religious Worker visa – for those working in a religious capacity, valid for up to £24 months and costing £244;
+- Religious Worker visa: For those working in a religious capacity, valid for up to two years and costing £259

-- Seasonal Worker visa – for those employed to work on UK farms, valid for up to 6 months and costing £244;
+- Seasonal Worker visa: For those employed to work on UK farms, valid for up to six months and costing £259

-- Youth Mobility Scheme visa – for those aged 18–30 who meet certain financial and nationality requirements, valid for up to 2 years and costing £244;
+- Youth Mobility Scheme visa: For those aged 18–30 who meet certain financial and nationality requirements, valid for up to two years and costing £259

-- Domestic Worker in a Private Household visa – for workers such as au pairs, cleaners, carers and cooks working privately for families.
-This visa is valid for up to 6 months and costs £516.
+- Overseas Domestic Worker visa: For workers such as au pairs, cleaners, carers, and cooks working privately for families.
+This visa is valid for up to six months and costs £531

 Other UK work and business visas

 - Skilled Worker visa: The standard UK visa for skilled workers.
 Usually available for up to 5 years but renewable for a maximum of six years.
 Costs are between £625 and £1,423 depending on visa length and occupation type